salrashid123/gcp_envoy_nginx_apache_structured_logs/README.md

 - [https://cloud.google.com/monitoring/agent/plugins/](https://cloud.google.com/monitoring/agent/plugins/)

 This sample demonstrates two of these plugins (`apache` and `nginx`) and how to configure them to emit not just structured JSON logs but as a specific [HttpRequest](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#httprequest) protocol buffer.
+This article also describes how to configure `Envoy` proxy for similar httpRequest logging.

 The script below sets up the *full* sample stack with Google Cloud L7 HTTPS loadbalancer and a managed instance group running the webserver.
+It does not demo `Envoy` with the L7 but you can set that up pretty easily with the template below.

 In addition to the `HttpRequest` protocolbuffer, this example and configuration also includes the following in the emitted `LogEntry`